chinnawant/DLP-scirpt-e2e-drawdown/README.md

 ## Overview

-The repository includes two main scripts:
+The repository includes the following main scripts:

-1. **ktb-drawdown.sh** - Demonstrates a complete lending flow with the following steps:
+1. **ktb-drawdown.js** - Demonstrates a complete lending flow with the following steps:
    - Drawdown Installmentation - Initiates a drawdown request with account and amount details
    - Submit Plan Selection - Selects a repayment plan using the drawdown token
    - Confirm to Saving - Confirms the drawdown to saving account

+2. **create-account.js** - Creates a new LOC account by making an API call to the account creation service.

-2. **clear_error_log.sh** - Manages error logs by archiving existing logs and creating new ones.
+3. **clear-error-log.js** - Manages error logs by archiving existing logs and creating new ones.

+4. **delete-loan-data.js** - Deletes loan account data from two databases:
+   - orch_loan_account_creation database - loan_account table in public schema
+   - loan_promotional_config database - loan_account table in loan_account schema

 ## Requirements

-- Bash shell environment
-- `curl` for making API requests
-- `jq` for parsing JSON responses
-- `uuidgen` for generating unique identifiers
+- Node.js (v12 or higher)
+- npm (for installing dependencies)
+- `psql` for PostgreSQL database operations (required for delete-loan-data.js)

 ## Installation